-Detailed information for September 2017
+Detailed information for January 2024

-Since the 1920s, Canada Border Services Agency (CBSA) has supplied Statistics Canada with administrative data on all international travellers who have been cleared for entry or re-entry into Canada.
+Since the 1920s, the Canada Border Services Agency (CBSA) has supplied Statistics Canada with administrative data on all international travellers who have been cleared for entry or re-entry into Canada.

 Reference period: Month

-Collection period: During the month following the reference month.
+Collection period: During the reference month (by the CBSA), with processing done by Statistics Canada in the following month.

 - International travel

 - Tourism indicators

 - Travel and tourism

 Data sources and methodology